 object allows you to draw control shapes such as amplitude envelopes, and when function

-receives a it describes that shape to a line~
+it describes that shape to a line~

 object to generate a corresponding control signal.